Akshitadimpu05/NIDS/PYTORCH_FIX_SUMMARY.md

 This script will:
 1. ✅ Stop all containers
 2. ✅ Remove old images
-3. ✅ Rebuild with PyTorch fixes
+3. ✅ Rebuild with security_opt settings
 4. ✅ Start services
 5. ✅ Test endpoints